 In the FFY 2025, Prince William County will undertake a variety of projects to support the service needs of special needs populations.
-These include: PWC Department of Social Services Homeless Transportation, Homeless Street Outreach, through Streetlight Outreach Ministries and Dawson Beach Transitional Housing Case Management.
+These include: PWC Department of Social Services Homeless Transportation and Dawson Beach Transitional Housing Case Management.

-40 Barriers to Affordable Housing - 91.210(e) Negative Effects of Public Policies on Affordable Housing and Residential Investment
+MA-40 Barriers to Affordable Housing - 91.210(e)

+Negative Effects of Public Policies on Affordable Housing and Residential Investment

-Consultation with stakeholders and a review of current development standards found that the primary barriers to the development of affordable housing are the lack of funding options, the cost of building lots and land, the cost of materials, and the cost of labor.
-Prince William County continues to promote the development of affordable housing and has been reviewing its development incentives in accordance with state law and the creation of an Affordable Dwelling Unit Ordinance and Housing Trust Fund.
+Consultation with stakeholders and a review of current development standards found that the primary barriers to the development of affordable housing are the lack of funding options, the cost of lots and land, the cost of materials, and the cost of labor.
+Prince William County continues to promote the development of affordable housing and has been reviewing its development incentives in accordance with state law.
 This review did not find any public policies that discourage the development of affordable housing in Prince William.

-MA-45 Non-Housing Community Development Assets - 91.215 (f) Introduction
+MA-45 Non-Housing Community Development Assets - 91.215 (f)